CompBio-Lab/Fentanyl_Multiomics/README.md

 * Spatial data analysis for validation (CosMx)

 ## Reproducibility
-In order to reproduce our analysis, we have created docker images for certain downstream steps.
+In order to reproduce our analysis, we have created docker images for certain steps (fastqc, cellranger-arc, scCODA, and MultiVI).
 Follow the steps below to build the docker image locally or through UBC ARC Sockeye.

 ### Local
 - create docker image and run container